Jenna Gray: College

 As a junior, Gray helped her team to a 28–1 regular season record and the overall top seed in the NCAA Division 1 women's volleyball tournament.
 Stanford advanced to the Final Four, where they beat BYU in the National semifinals 3–0, then prevailed in a hard-fought match against Nebraska, winning 3–2, to win the National Championship for the 8th time in the school's history.
 Gray was again named to the all-tournament team.

 In the spring track and field season, she earned first team All-America honors for javelin.

 In her senior year, the Stanford team had a 24–4 regular season record and earned the number three overall seed in the NCAA Division 1 women's volleyball tournament.
 Stanford won their first two matches without dropping a set but then struggled against unseeded Utah in the regional semifinals, finally prevailing 3–2.
 They would not lose another set in the tournament, beating Penn State with a 3–0 sweep to advance to the Final Four, then sweeping Minnesota 3-0 to reach the championship game.
 In the final round, Stanford swept Wisconsin 3-0 to win their 9th National Championship and their third championship in 4 years.
 Once again, Gray was named to the all-tournament team.

 Gray won the Honda Sports Award as the nation's best collegiate female volleyball player in 2019.

 Gray was only the fourth player in program history to surpass 5,000 career assists, finishing her college career with a total of 5,485 assists.
 This number put her second in all-time career assists in the program.
 She was also third in school history in career aces with 136.

 Professional career

-Jenna Gray moved to the Dresdner SC 1898 for the 2020/21 season, where she plays professional volleyball in the German Women's Volleyball League.
+Jenna Gray moved to the Dresdner SC 1898 for the 2020/21 season, where she played professional volleyball in the German Women's Volleyball League.